App-vNext/Polly/docs/dependency-injection.md

 - We used the `InstanceNameFormatter` delegate to represent the `MyPipelineKey` as an instance name for telemetry purposes, keeping the instance name as it is.
 - Likewise, the `BuilderNameFormatter` delegate represents the `MyPipelineKey` as a builder name in telemetry.

-Finally, utilize the `ResiliencePipelineProvider<MyPipelineKey>` to dynamically create and cache multiple instances of the same pipeline:
+Finally, use the `ResiliencePipelineProvider<MyPipelineKey>` to dynamically create and cache multiple instances of the same pipeline:

 <!-- snippet: di-registry-multiple-instances -->
 ```cs